charles-dyfis-net/ccgfs/doc/readme.txt

 A transport-agnostic filesystem

 ccgfs is a transport-agnostic filesystem.
-It can be run in both "pull" and "push" modes, the latter of which makes it possible to export a filesystem located in a LAN to a DMZ host without needing to allow connections from the DMZ as would be the case with the pull model.
-Any transport can be used, including ssh for encryption.
+Common transport modes are "pull" and "push", the latter of which makes it possible to export a filesystem located in a LAN to a DMZ host without needing to allow connections from the DMZ as would be the case with the pull model.
+Any transport can be used, e.g. ssh for encryption.

 Most, if not all, networked filesystems use a pull model, where a